Andy4495/emulator-8-bit/README.md

 The emulator:

 - Does not emulate external hardware (e.g., there is no method to see what bits are currently on the address lines).
-- Does not emulate exact clock cycles (i.e., it is not "clock accurate").
-It emulates down to the instruction-level only.
+- Emulates at the instruction level (it is not "clock accurate")
 - Does not update the undocumented flag bits 5 and 3 (sometimes referred to as XF and YF).
 - Does not emulate the undocumented internal MEMPTR and Q registers.